Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Iron needs peak for blood volume and baby's iron stores

-• Adequate nutrition prepares for labor, delivery, and breastfeeding
+• Adequate nutrition prepares for labor, delivery, breastfeeding

 Essential Nutrients for Pregnancy